dhanushram/Dropbox-Share/README.md

 - Obtain APPKEY & APPSECRET from your Dropbox Developer Account and updated them in AppDelegate.m lines 55, 56
 - Update URL Scheme db-APPKEY with db-XXXXXX using the App Key

-2) Run the program & watch the console window for logs
+2) Run the program, press the action buttons & watch the console window for logs
 3) Go Through ViewController.h/m & AppDelegate.h/m to pick up relevant codes to use in your own App

 [dblink]: https://www.dropbox.com/developers/start/setup#ios